adrianrivadulla/fatigue_runners/README.md

 Documentation for the different scripts and functions has been generated using Copilot and it can be brief in some cases but hopefully enough to understand what is happening.

+## Refactoring and future work

+This repo was a bit of a file dump from all the code I used for this study.
+I am in the middle of refactoring the code to make it modular, reduce clutter, and improve clarity.

 ## License

 Copyright (c) 2025 Adrian R Rivadulla